thealice/thealice.github.io/README.md

+Blog for tech related posts.
+See https://medium.com/@thealice for future blogs.

-#Clean Blog by Start Bootstrap - Jekyll Version
+#Built with - Clean Blog by Start Bootstrap - Jekyll Version

 The official Jekyll version of the Clean Blog theme by [Start Bootstrap](http://startbootstrap.com/).